Saturday, April 6, 2013

 Open Source life

-We had last year project.
+We had a project for the last year.
 95% students chose vb.net.
 Rest of the students chose php.
-The main thing was that students werent encouraged to take up new technology or language as the teachers themselves weren't aware of that.
-It was necessary for the teachers to atleast encourage students to take up new language.
-It is necessary for the colleges to update the syllabus for computer science courses from the IT sector point of view.
-Instead of teaching languages in turboC++ they must be taught programming in ecllipse for back end and bluefish or geany for front end.
+Students need to be encouraged to take open source softwares as their project.
+It is necessary for the colleges to upgrade the syllabus for computer science courses from the IT sector point of view.
+Instead of teaching languages in turboC++, they must be taught programming in eclipse IDE for back end and bluefish or geany for front end.

-Because of lack of encouragement I couldnt do my last year project in python which was my dream.
-But I had decided that I will aspire my career in python only.
-I began finding the interface of ubuntu much better than Windows.
+I decided that I will aspire my career in python only.
+I comprehended that the interface of ubuntu is much much better than Windows.

-Our project is backed by Comet Media, NIXI and NMEICt followed by ICFOSS and undertaken in IIT Bombay). and is undertaken in IIT Bombay.
+Our project is backed by Comet Media, NIXI and NMEICt followed by ICFOSS and is undertaken in IIT Bombay.

-But before working, I must know what is GNUKhata about.
+But before working, I must know about GNUKhata.
 I was told to go through the website www.gnukhata.org.
-There was a link in the site to join mailing list,live demo(where we can live use the project) and download link where we can download source code.
+There was a link in the site to join mailing list, live demo(where we can use the project live) and download link where we can download source code.
 There are two types of mailing lists.
 Developers mailing list and users mailing list.
 I joined both the mailing lists.
-Normal users who are interested in using GNUKhata and want to stay updated on its functionality can join users mailing list and those people who want to take part in contribution and want to know about the technology behind the project can join developers mailing list.
+Normal users who are interested in using GNUKhata and want to stay updated on its functionality can join users mailing list and those who want to contributing source code and want to know about the technology behind the project can join developers mailing list.